 Who was Lord Acton?

 Lord John Emerich Edward Dahlberg Acton (1834-1902) was a Victorian scholar of Freedom who saw liberty not as a license, but as the freedom to do what was right.
 He was suspicious of power for the sake of power, which led to his most famous quote: "Power tends to corrupt, and absolute power corrupts absolutely."
-At EVERGREEN: An Acton Academy, we celebrate his defense of economic, political and religious freedom.
+At Evergreen Academy, we celebrate his defense of economic, political and religious freedom.

 How does Evergreen ensure a high-quality learning environment?